15703396763/Covid-19-Data-Visualization-/README.md

 COVID 19 Data Analysis and Visualization:
+To Visualize the covid-19 Dataset we alalyses the following steps:

+1. Worldwide Total Confirmed, Recovered and Deaths cases
+2. Case Density Animation on World Map (Time Laps)
+3. Cases over the time with area plot
+4. Folium Maps
+5. Confirmed Cases with Choropleth Map
+6. Death and Recovered per 100 cases
+7. Confirmed and Death cases with static colormap
+8. New Cases and Number of Countries
+9. Top 15 Countries Case Analysis
+10. Confirmed,Deaths, New Cases VS Country and Time Bar Plots
+11. Confirmed,Deaths, New Cases VS Country and Time Line Plots
+12. Tree Map Analysis

 Covid-19-Preprocessed-Dataset
 This dataset includes time series data tracking the number of people affected by COVID-19 worldwide, including:

 1. confirmed tested cases of Coronavirus infection